10 minutes Reading time

 Sites are analysed and ranked based on year on year performance in nine key areas such as SEO Visibility, Link Authority and Brand Reach.
 We give qualitative scores in each metric individually, so if you come out on top in one it doesn’t mean you’ll be the best in the rest.
 This enables you to see where your strengths and weaknesses lie.

-We’ve included the top 50 retailers in our report to give a topline view of the Watch E-Commerce market.
-However, we have sourced data from the entire sector.
-If you want to know where you fit in but aren’t featured in the report, get in touch and we’ll send you your data.
+We’ve included the top 50 retailers in our report to give a topline view of the watch market.
+This includes brick & mortar store luxury watch brands, online-only watch eCommerce sites and everything in between.
+If you want to know where you fit in but aren’t featured in the report, get in touch and we’ll send you the data.

 In the report, you’ll find data that we’ve collated across the top performers in the market.
 In this post, we’ve narrowed that down again to discuss the best performing brands and the reasons they’ve reached the top spots.

-Use the report alongside this post for the best picture of the Watch E-commerce market.
+Use the report alongside this post for the best picture of the watch industry.

 For e-commerce sites, organic visibility is of the utmost importance.
 Improving this year on year can have an extremely positive impact on other site metrics like conversions, traffic and sales.

 Watchshop still remains the market leader despite a 1% drop in visibility.